mygazthehealer/chocos-crafting-tweaks/README.md

 Join [MCS](https://discord.com/invite/NtVxyW5) and visit the [CVT brainforum](https://discord.com/channels/308744621616529410/1243802341824663602) for discussions on existing recipes and suggestions for new content.

+For the complete list of changes, read the [CCT Wiki](https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/RECIPE.md).
+If you dislike a certain recipe but still want to use the datapack, you may delete the .json file corresponding to that recipe.

 ## Features
 - Consistent Stair, Trapdoor, Fence, Fence Gate, Pressure Plate, Sign, Carpet yield
 - Increased Button, Ladder, Lever, Tripwire Hook, Redstone Torch, Candle, Lead yield